nikirikitiki/meditsiin/docs/mission.md

 - **Support healthcare continuity** by maintaining high standards during digital transformation
 - **Provide comprehensive IT support** where it's currently missing
 - **Modernize outdated infrastructure** with reliable, integrated solutions
+- **Attract young professionals** by making GP centers more appealing through modernization and modern work environments

 ---

 ## What We Do

-Meditsiin 4.0 provides a comprehensive suite of digitalization solutions for medical establishments, starting with GP centers (Family Centers) in Estonia.
+MEDITSIIN4.0 provides a comprehensive suite of digitalization solutions for medical establishments, starting with GP centers (Family Centers) in Estonia.

 ### Core Offerings